-Prioritises work and use of resources to meet local objectives.
-Ensures time and resources are used in a way that best meets customer and the organisation's needs.
-Uses organisation's resources efficiently, ethically and appropriately.
+Prioritises work and use of resources to meet relevant objectives.
+Ensures time and resources are used in away that best meets customer and the organisation's needs.

+Uses the organisation's resources efficiently, ethically and appropriately.
 Shows support for efficient working.